bomonike/bomonike.github.io/anthropic-certs.md

 * <strong>GitHub Integratio</strong>n: Deep integration with GitHub for PR reviews, issue management and even CI/CD.

-* <strong>Hooks</strong> activate agentic workflows automatically triggered by events.
+* <strong>Hooks</strong> are small scripts (agentic workflows) that run automatically triggered by events (before or after Claude tries to do something).
+So a hook can block Claude from taking an action unless a specific condition has been met.

 * <strong>Plugins</strong> bundle hooks, slash commands, and skills together for sharing with others.